 The Museum is located on Town Lane in Singleton, which is 7 miles north of Chichester.

 By car: the Museum can be reached via the A286 Chichester to Midhurst road.
 The postcode is PO18 0EU.
 Follow the brown tourist attraction signs marked ‘Open Air Museum’.
+There is a free car park and disabled parking spaces are available opposite the Museum shop.

 By train: the Museum is 7 miles from Chichester rail station and 15 miles from Haslemere station.
+Visit Southern Rail for trains and timetable information.

 The Museum is a no smoking site.
 Smoking is not permitted in our buildings or in the open spaces within the Museum site.
 You may smoke in the main car park only.